29

 29 December 2023 16:07

-Repositories "proposed" существуют в Ubuntu Linux и Debian.
-What are they needed for?
+"Proposed" repositories exist on Ubuntu Linux and Debian.
+What are they for?

-According to the documentation of the repository community, the proposed repository is:
+According to the community documentation on repositories, the proposed repository is:

-• area of testing for the updates.
-This repository is recommended only to those who are interested in helping in testing updates and feedback.
+• area for testing updates.
+This repository is recommended only for those interested in helping test updates and provide feedback.

-According to the documentation of the reverse port community, the proposed repository is:
+According to the community documentation on return ports, the suggested repository is:

-• area of testing for the updates.
-Several people should leave positive reviews about these packages before they are allowed to updates.
-This repository is recommended only to those who are interested in helping in testing updates and providing reviews.
-Since they actually test updates, the probability of defective updates in this repository is higher .
+• area for testing updates.
+Several people must leave positive reviews for these packages before they are accepted for updates.
+This repository is recommended ONLY for those interested in helping test updates and provide feedback.
+Since they are actually testing updates, there is a higher chance of defective updates appearing in this repository.

-• When the Ubuntu version is released and is considered stable, the updates of the stable release simply do not load into the archive.
-So, let's say, part of the software needs to be updated, after undergoing the process of updating the stable release, they are loaded into the “proposed” pocket .
+• When a version of Ubuntu is released and considered stable, updates to the stable release are simply not downloaded into the archive.
+So let's say a piece of software needs to be updated, after going through the stable release update process they are downloaded into a "suggested" pocket.

-An example when you need to turn on the "proposed" repository
+Example when you need to enable a "suggested" repository

 Situation:

-• The future version of Ubuntu 23.04 has not yet been released.
-In version 23.04, a new component, which should be ahead of schedule in 22.04 LTS.
+*The future version of Ubuntu 23.04 has not yet been released.
+There is a new component in version 23.04 that must be installed ahead of schedule in 22.04 LTS.

-• The operating system when starting the component "Package Update" writes about the presence of update for the package "Python3-UPDate-manager", who is not in these repositories.
+• When the operating system starts the "Package Update" component, it writes about the presence of an update for the "python3-update-manager" package, which is not available in these repositories.

 Detailed description of the problem: